rsp

 Tags:

-• AI: The Java HTML DSL is linear, component-based, and composable.
-That makes it easy for LLMs (like Claude or GPT) to generate valid DSL HTML and a component tree.
-At runtime, AI agents read and interact with the app using the defined metadata structure.
+• AI-Generation Friendly: The Java HTML DSL is linear and composable, making it incredibly easy for coding LLMs (like Claude or Codex) to generate valid DSL HTML and component trees.

 import rsp.component.definitions.InitialStateComponent;